Dahie/woro/README.md

 [![Yard Docs](http://img.shields.io/badge/yard-docs-blue.svg)](http://rubydoc.info/github/dahie/woro)

 Manage one-time remote tasks in your Rails project.
-Plugins with Mina and Capistrano to add support for rake tasks hosted in remote collection, such as Gist.
+Plugins with Mina and Capistrano to add support for rake tasks hosted in remote collection, such as FTP, Gist or S3.

 Say you have a data migration to perform on a remote server.
 The procedure is too complex to just do it in the remote console and using database migrations would be evil.
 A rake task would be nice, but checking this in with the source code repository adds clutter, as you know you will only run this once.
 Woro offers a quick way of pushing rake tasks onto the remote server, execute them and delete them instantly.